 This tea is a real joy to drink.
 It is smooth and delicious.
 The flowers have a wonderful smell and the tea is floral and sweet as well.
 You check out our full overview of the flavor of Linden Flower Tea here.

 Osmanthus Flower tea comes from the Sweet Osmanthus flower that is native to Asia.
 It can be found growing across Southeast Asia and in southern Japan(source).

 This Herbal Flower Tea has become pretty popular in the West and can be found at many large supermarkets, such as Wal-Mart, in the United States.
 Typically the flower buds are used to make Osmanthus flower tea.

 You can check out our full flavor profile of osmanthus flower tea in our article here.

 Osmanthus Flower Tea Steeping Instructions

-- I recommend a 5 minute steep for your normal size cup of tea.
+- I recommend a 5-minute steep for your normal-sized cup of tea.
 Covered of course.

 - A lower temperature is useful for this tea.
 Around 190°F should work well.